Building Unbreakable Software: A Deep Dive into the Secure Software Development Lifecycle (SSDLC)

 Use structured approaches like STRIDE, PASTA, or OCTAVE to identify potential threats.
 These methodologies help you systematically analyze your system's vulnerabilities and prioritize mitigation efforts.

-Adopting these practices strengthens your defenses and prepares you for the next step: understanding threat modeling methodologies.
+Adopting these practices strengthens your defenses and prepares you for the next step: understanding threat modeling methodologies in detail.

 The Role of Threat Modeling, Secure Code Review, and Red Teaming in SSDLC